sp23-bse-115/CSCE155-C-Lab02/worksheet.md

 program by giving it "bad" input and observe the consequences.
 Give at least two examples of potentially bad input and the results you observe.
+ANSWER:
+   exampels 1: bad input : abbas khan 1900 4
+   result: today was
+   Hello , abbas . you are 0 years,0 weeks, and 0 days old today.